 Why people experience the familiarity backfire effect

-Secondly, increased familiarity with a statement causes people to feel that they have heard this statement before.
-Since people tend to believe that true statements have a higher probability of being repeated compared to false statements, repeatedly hearing about the debunked theory makes people more likely to believe that it’s true.
+Finally, increased familiarity with a statement can cause people to feel that they have heard this statement before.
+Since people tend to believe that true statements have a higher probability of being repeated than false statements, repeatedly hearing about the debunked misinformation can make people more likely to believe that it’s true.
 Essentially, since people are generally more frequently exposed to widely-accepted beliefs than to fringe ones, familiarity with a certain belief or statement signals social consensus toward it, and provides it with familiarity-based credibility.

 How to avoid the familiarity backfire effect